 Lawsuits Against Distracted Truck Drivers

-This article discusses the safety hazards and legal ramifications that stem from distracted 18-wheeler drivers.
-Essentially, most truck drivers are very safe and highly-skilled professionals, yet there are some truck drivers who take their eyes off the road to eat, talk on the phone, text, or even watch TV while driving.
-As you can imagine, this can result in significant damage to innocent people on the road.
-But while it may seem simple, it is vital that your attorney prove that the truck driver was committing these acts in order for the driver and his trucking company to pay you the compensation you need.
+This article discusses how distracted 18-wheeler drivers can cause crashes, and the legal ramifications when they do.
+While the vast majority of semi-truck drivers are safe and highly skilled professionals, there are still far too many truck drivers who take their eyes off the road to eat, talk on the phone, text, or even watch TV while driving.
+As you can imagine, collisions caused by this lack of attention can result in significant injury or death to innocent motorists.
+But while the driver's fault may appear obvious in these situations, it is still vital for you to prove that the truck driver was committing these acts at the time of the collision in order to obtain fair compensation from their employer.

-- What kinds of things distract truckers on the road?
+- What kinds of distractions can pull a trucker's focus away from the road?

-- Who takes responsibility when a trucker causes an accident by being distracted?
+- Who is responsible when a trucker causes an accident by being distracted?

-- What kind of lawsuit can be filed against a distracted trucker?
+- What kind of lawsuit can be filed against a distracted trucker and their employer?

 - Is a lawyer really necessary?